dr-leo/pandaSDMX/doc/usage.rst

 The ''get'' API provides a rudimentary cache for Response instances.
 It is a simple dict mapping user-provided names to the Response instances.
-If we want to cache a Response, we can provide a suitable name by passing the keyword argument ''cache'' to the get method.
+If we want to cache a Response, we can provide a suitable name by passing the keyword argument ``memcache`` to the get method.
 Pre-existing items under the same key will be overwritten.

 .. note::
     Caching of http responses can also be achieved through ''requests-cache'.
-    Activate the cache by instantiating ``pandasdmx.api.Request`` passing a keyword argument ``cache``.
+    Activate the cache by instantiating :class:`pandasdmx.api.Request` passing a keyword argument ``cache``.
 It must be a dict mapping config and other values.

 Handling errors
 ----------------

-The :class:`pandasdmx.api.Response` instance generated after the response from the server has been received has a ``status_code``  attribute.
+The :class:`pandasdmx.api.Response` instance generated upon receipt of the response from the server has a ``status_code``  attribute.
 The SDMX web services guidelines explain the meaning of these codes.
 In addition, if the SDMX server has encountered an error, it may return a message which